Skip to main content

 Tried: Stopping after git log --all -p | grep picoCTF returns nothing

-git log --all only walks commits reachable from named refs (branches, tags, HEAD).
-Dangling blobs, dropped stash entries, and commits that were amended or force-pushed over are not attached to any ref and will not appear in log output.
-You must also run git fsck --lost-found and inspect reflog entries to catch objects that have been dereferenced.
+git log --all walks commits reachable from named refs.
+Dangling blobs, dropped stashes, and commits that were amended or force-pushed over attach to no ref and never appear.
+Run fsck and read the reflog to catch what has been dereferenced.

 Tried: Catting all files in .git/lost-found/other/ with a wildcard instead of per-file